-of trade.
-Preliminary regression analysis indicates that if the effect of terms of trade is subtracted from movements in total factor productivity (TFP), the rate of growth attributable to all other factors is much lower than the measured values.
-For the period 2000-2019, the difference in growth rate of TFP for emerging economies including and excluding terms of trade effect, could be as high as 2 percentage points, moving from a positive 1.5 percent a year to -.5 percent.
-This is consistent with the results for the commodity exporters, although somewhat less marked for Africa.
-Accordingly, GDP growth was lower than expected previously.
-Still, the results presented here should be seen as preliminary and stylized, requiring further analysis.
+As terms of trade turned against the exporters in the three lagging regions in more recent years, unadjusted TFP growth rates declined, and had an impact on actual GDP in comparison with what was projected in 2014-15 on the basis of a previous overestimate of TFP (although at the time serious warnings already had emerged with respect to the growth prospects of commodity-dependent regions).
+The regression analysis indicates that if the effect of terms of trade is subtracted from movements in total factor productivity (TFP), the rate of growth attributable to all other factors is much lower than the measured values for the period 2000-2019.
+The difference in growth rate of TFP for emerging economies including and excluding the terms of trade effect could be as high as 2 percentage points for the period.
+This is consistent with the results for the commodity exporters, although less marked for Africa.